Pet Care Home

 Foods and Feeding

-The Red Tail Barracuda are carnivorous piscivores.
+Red Tail Barracuda are carnivorous piscivores.
 They only eat live foods, and they prefer fish!
-Because this is what they like to eat, a good practice is to setup a small tank to keep a steady supply of small, live feeders available.
-You can also offer them earthworms, river shrimps, and other good sized invertebrates.
+There is a chance they can be trained to accept pre-killed fish, but you can’t count on that.
+Because live fish are what they like to eat, a good practice is to setup a small tank to keep a steady supply of small, live feeders available.
+You can also offer them earthworms, river shrimps, aquatic insects, and other good sized invertebrates.
+They may occasionally also take pellets for carnivores, Tubifex, and chopped meat.

 • Diet Type: Carnivore - This fish is piscivorous.
 They eat other fish almost exclusively.